LaubPlusCo/mcp-webdav-server/README.md

 ## Features

-- Connect to any WebDAV server with basic authentication
+- Connect to any WebDAV server with optional authentication
 - Perform CRUD operations on files and directories
 - Expose file operations as MCP resources and tools
 - Run via stdio transport (for Claude Desktop integration) or HTTP/SSE transport
-- Secure access with basic authentication
+- Secure access with optional basic authentication
-- Support for encrypted passwords using bcrypt
+- Support for bcrypt-encrypted passwords for MCP server authentication (WebDAV passwords must be plain text due to protocol limitations)
+- Connection pooling for better performance with WebDAV servers
+- Configuration validation using Zod
+- Structured logging for better troubleshooting

 ## Prerequisites